 The drive itself was beautiful.
 Despite the road distance, the wadi itself is just a 5-minute walk from the car park making it quite accessible.
 We did not have enough time to walk to and swim in the Upper Pools.
 So a quick dip in the large pool at the entrance of the wadi for the kids and a meal at the solo restaurant there was what we did.

 I was keen to walk over rocks all the way to the Upper Pools, but the Omani guide warned of imminent rains and slippery rocks, so I reluctantly turned back midway.
 And, while we were having our lunch, it started raining.
-Coming back from the subcontinent, I have seen heavy downpour but somehow did not associate it with the dry, desert area of Central Oman.
+I have seen heavy downpour but somehow did not associate it with the dry, desert area of Central Oman.
 It was crazy to be in the heavy rains lashing around us and we rushed back to the car only when it lightened considerably.

 Pro-tip for Wadi Bani Khalid: